100 Lunch Box Ideas Your Kids Will Love

 - Banana chips

-- Boxes of chocolate or vanilla milk
+- Boxes of chocolate milk or vanilla milk

 - Yogurt covered raisins